bhavesh-chainani/topic_modelling/README.md

 LDA has been criticized for not being able to scale due to the linearity of the technique it is based on.
 Hence, besides LDA, we can try other variants such as pLSI, the probabilistic variant of LSI, which solves this challenge by using a statistical foundation and working with a generative model.

-**Unsupervised Learnin Limitations**
+**Unsupervised Learning Limitations**

 Since LDA is an unsupervised learning method, it primarily focuses on inferring topics that maximise the likelihood of the collection.

 Even if we were to apply a supervised machine learning algorithm, currently available topic models suffer from two limitations:

     1. they cannot handle unknown words by default
-    2. they cannot easily be applied to other languages - except the one in the training data- since the vocabulary would not match.
+    2. they cannot easily be applied to other languages - except the one in the training data- since the vocabulary would not match

 Training on several languages together, though, results in a vocabulary so vast that it creates problems with parameter size, search, and overfitting.